Who loves tax season besides accountants? Scammers.

 - Threaten to bring in local police, immigration officers, or other law enforcement to have you arrested for not paying.
 The IRS also cannot revoke your driver’s license, business license, or immigration status.
 Threats like these are common tactics scam artists use to trick victims into buying into their schemes.

 What will the IRS do?
-Usually, the IRS will first mail notification to any taxpayer who owes taxes.
+Usually, the IRS will first mail a notification to any taxpayer who owes taxes.
 IRS collection employees might call on the phone or make an unannounced visit to your home or business.
 If they require payment, the payment will always be to the U.S. Treasury.
 Read about other ways to know what the IRS won’t do when they contact you.

 Other types of tax scams that crooks love to use